neumino/blog/_posts/2024-03-15-adapt-to-your-environment.md

 ---
 layout: post
-category : Growing as an engineer tags : [softwareengineering seniorengineer coding growthtips]
+category : Growing as an engineer tags : [softwareengineering, seniorengineer, coding, growthtips]
 title: Adapt to your environment
 ---
 {% include JB/setup %}